hapax/hapax.github.io/assets/chuzenji.md

 The toad is huge, coarse, and discoloured by mould.
-It reminds of the fairytale dogs with eyes as big as saucers that Hans Christian Andersen's returning veteran could summon with a tinderbox.
+It reminds of the fairytale dogs with eyes as big as saucers that Hans Christian Andersen's soldier could summon with a tinderbox.
 The toad would be more at home in the dank of a well than the carpark of a teppenyaki joint.